Miscegenation in Asia: Japan

 One of the last eugenic measures of the Shōwa regime was taken by the Higashikuni government.
 On 19 August 1945, the Home Ministry ordered local government offices to establish a prostitution service for Allied soldiers to preserve the "purity" of the "Japanese race".
 The official declaration stated that: "Through the sacrifice of thousands of "Okichis" of the Shōwa era, we shall construct a dike to hold back the mad frenzy of the occupation troops and cultivate and preserve the purity of our race long into the future...."

 Japanese society, with its ideology of homogeneity, has traditionally been intolerant of ethnic and other differences.
 Men or women of mixed ancestry, foreigners, and members of minority groups face discrimination in a variety of forms.
 In 2005, a United Nations report expressed concerns about racism in Japan and that government recognition of the depth of the problem was not realistic.
 In 2005, Japanese Minister Tarō Asō called Japan a "one-race" country.

+In recent history, the hike in the African-Japanese population has been linked to the American occupation of Japan following the end of World War II, where African-Japanese children were born through either prostitution or legally binding marriage.
+Thus, over the years, an increased number of African-American male/Japanese female unions has produced a culturally mixed African-American and Japanese population living in Japan.
+These unions between Asian women and American G.I.s have also contributed to the increase of the Afro-Asian orphan population.
+In some cases Asian wives accompanied their husbands in returning to and settling in the United States.
+Subsequently, many African-Japanese are products of unions between Native Japanese and continental Africans due to the increased numbers of immigrant Africans.

 The actual number of Japanese born to American soldiers is unknown.
 According to one estimate, around 5,000 to 10,000 throughout the whole occupation.
 Of those fathered by American soldiers.
 Their presumed "colors" were 86.1% "white," 11.5% "black" and 2.5% "unknown."